Cellular categories and stable independence: Introduction

 The main result of the present paper is that, in the special case when cellular morphisms are coherent and $\aleph_0$-continuous, a retract-closed cellular category is combinatorial if and only if it carries a stable independence notion (Theorem \ref{cofib-gen}).
-The latter concept stems from model theory and a purely category-theoretic definition was given in \cite{indep-categ-advances}.
-Roughly, a stable independence notion in a given category $\ck$ is a class of commutative squares (called \emph{independent}) that satisfies certain properties.
-In particular, the category whose objects are morphisms of $\ck$ and whose morphisms are independent squares should be accessible.
-In our situation, independent squares coincide with \emph{cellular} squares; that is, squares of cellular morphisms such that the unique morphism from the pushout is cellular.
+Independent squares coincide with \emph{cellular} squares; that is, squares of cellular morphisms such that the unique morphism from the pushout is cellular.
 These squares are also used in \cite{henry-induced}.
 Since a pre-image of an accessible category is accessible, this yields a simple proof that coherent and $\aleph_0$-continuous combinatorial categories are left-induced (see Corollary \ref{lazy}).
 While coherence is quite common, especially for trivial cofibrations, $\aleph_0$-continuity is more limiting.
 Nevertheless, our theorem covers many situations.
 In particular, we will show (Theorem \ref{ext-thm}) that the abstract elementary classes of ``roots of Ext'' studied in \cite{bet} (for example the AEC of flat modules with flat monomorphisms) have a stable independence notion.
 Note, too, that since pure monomorphisms in a locally finitely presentable category are coherent and $\aleph_0$-continuous, the result of \cite{lprv-purecofgen-v3}, the proof of which relies on \cite{mr}, actually falls within the framework of this paper.

 In an appendix, we prove a strengthening of the canonicity result of \cite{indep-categ-advances}: if a category $\ck$ has chain bounds, it has at most one weakly stable independence relation (in fact, we prove something stronger still, cf. Theorem~\ref{canon-thm}).
 This new canonicity theorem eliminates the requirement---present in \cite{indep-categ-advances}---that all morphisms in $\ck$ are monomorphisms, and is central to several of the results of this paper.
 Both Theorem~\ref{canon-thm} and its proof should be of independent interest: in connection with the latter, we show that it is possible to define, and to work with, independent sequences in an abstract category; that is, without reference to elements.